 - TOEFL, IELTS or PTE

-- When requesting that your score be sent to Fuqua, please use the following mailing address:
+If you request that your score be sent to Fuqua, please use the following mailing address:

 Office of Admissions